 There are over 40 subjects examined at A level, and even though it’s unlikely that your sixth form offers that many, you should still have a lot of choice.
 A-level subjects range from ones you’ve probably already met at GCSE to ones which sound interesting but which you may not know much about.
-Choosing the right combination can feel really tough, but if you are methodical, take your time, and ask lots of questions you will find the A-level subjects which are right for you.
+Choosing the right A-level subjects can feel really tough, but if you are methodical, take your time, and ask lots of questions you will find the combination which is right for you.

 The three sections which follow describe how to approach the business of finding the right subject combination.
 Our site page 'FAQs about A-level choice' deals with the questions students most often ask, from basics such as ‘What are AS and A2 exams?’, 'Are A levels changing?' to tricky questions such as ‘Are some subjects better for university entrance?’ and 'I can’t take the subject mix I want.
 What should I do?'

 Students starting A level in September 2015 will find that A levels are changing.
 Students starting in 2014 will not be affected by changes in exams.
-For information about the 2015 changes look at our advice article 'the exams revolution is coming'.
+For information about the 2015 changes look at our advice article 'the exams revolution'.

 Key things to bear in mind when choosing A-level subjects

 There are the three principles which should guide your choice.
 Find out more about each of them by clicking the + to expand each section

 Where to find out more about A-level subjects

 Don't assume that they will be just like the GCSE only harder - A level is a whole new ball game, and to find the best way forward you'll need to tap into good information, from a variety of sources.
 Here are some ideas for where to look and who to talk to.